StefanSchroeder/Golang-Ellipsoid/README.md

 The To-Function computes the distance in meters as a Float64 and the bearing in degrees [0...360[ as a Float64.
-Input parameters are the latitude and longitude of the starting point and latitude and longitude of the destionation.
+Input parameters are the latitude and longitude of the starting point and latitude and longitude of the destination.
 All parameters are Float64.
 The bearing is the compass direction when standing on the starting point and looking towards the destination point.
 Obviously the compass direction is not too meaningful near the poles.